-Audit risks and areas of focus Risk / area of focus Risk identified Details Misstatements due to fraud or error Fraud risk As identified in ISA (UK and Ireland) 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
-Investment income and assets - Investment Journals Fraud risk We have considered the key areas where management has the material opportunity and incentive to override controls.
+Audit risks and areas of focus

+Risk / area of focus Risk identified Change in risk/focus Details Misstatements due to fraud or error Fraud risk No Change As identified in ISA (UK and Ireland) 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+As management is in a unique position to manipulate accounting records directly or indirectly by overriding controls that otherwise appear to be operating effectively, we have identified Investment Income and Asset Valuation journals as the key areas at risk of manipulation as set out below.
+Investment Income and Asset Valuations - Investment Journals Fraud risk No Change We have considered the key areas where management has the material opportunity and incentive to override controls.
 We have identified the most likely are is to affect investment income and assets in the year, specifically through journal postings.
-Unusual Investments - Cambridge and Counties Bank (CCB) and Cambridge Building Society (CBS) Significant Risk These investments are hard to value level 3 investments as lack of observable inputs and prices are not publically available.
-From a review of the 2017/18 financial statements, the Fund has a total of £189 million included for private equity, £70 million of this is the investment in C&C Bank.
+Unusual Investments - Cambridge and Counties Bank (CCB) Significant Risk No Change From a review of the 2018/19 financial statements, the Pension Fund has a £81.1 million investment in CCB Bank.
+The Pension Fund's investment in CCB is a hard to value Level 3 investment, as there is a lack of observable inputs and prices are not publicly available, and thus requires a specialist valuation model.
 The Fund transparently discloses in the notes to the accounts surrounding "Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty" that there is a risk that this could be under or over stated in the accounts.
 We consider this an non-routine investment for a pension fund, which requires specialist valuation.
 On this basis, we have deemed it a significant risk.